Sponsor Logos - The Albert Shanker Institute, University of Miami's School of Education and Human Development, and Rutgers

 Latest Annual Report

-The Adequacy and Fairness of State School Finance Systems (fifth edition)
+The Adequacy and Fairness of State School Finance Systems (sixth edition)

-The fifth edition of our annual report presenting findings on effort, statewide adequacy, and equal opportunity in state school finance systems.
-Published December 2022.
+The sixth edition of our annual report presenting findings on effort, statewide adequacy, and equal opportunity in state school finance systems.
+Published January 2024.

 Latest Research Briefs